ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 If it is produced faster/slower, the block gas cost will be increased/decreased by the step value for each second faster/slower than the target block rate accordingly.

 _Note: if the blockGasCostStep is set to a very large number, it effectively requires block production to go no faster than the targetBlockRate.
-Ex: if a block is produced two seconds faster than the target block rate, the block gas cost will increase by 2 \* BlockGasCostStep._
+Ex: if a block is produced two seconds faster than the target block rate, the block gas cost will increase by 2 \* blockGasCostStep._

 #### Custom Fee Recipients